crunchdao/competitions/competitions/mid-one/README.md

 ![Time Series](https://github.com/microprediction/endersnotebooks/blob/main/assets/images/timeseries.png?raw=true)

 However, unlike a typical forecasting task, you don't need to make a prediction for every data point.
-Instead, you should try to discern the occasions when you are confident in the direction only.
+Instead, you should try to discern only the occasions when you are confident in the direction only.
 To be precise, your task is to determine, for each time point, which of three conditions is true.

 $$